flatlanderone/flatlander-modding/Utilities/BiggerCrafting ResourcesPackOnSpawn/readme.md

-## Bigger Crafting Bundle On Spawn
+## Bigger Crafting Resources Pack On Spawn

 Adds to inventory a more complete crafting bundle on first spawn.
 See the screenshots in the images folder.